sarakeating/sarakeating/README.md

 - 👋 Hi, I’m @sarakeating
 - 👀 I’m interested in backend development
 - 🌱 I’m currently learning a lot!
-I'm very new to this, but specifically some things about pygame, pandas, matplotlib, and starting to get into basic javascript
+I'm very new to this, but specifically learning some things about pygame, and starting to get into basic C as well as Javascript
 - 💞️ I’m looking to collaborate on beginner projects, so feel free to ask if you have one in mind!
 - 📫 How to reach me ... at my email is best: me@codewithsara.tech